FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-01-14-working-with-angular-2-template-forms.md

 > I did not mention files like favicon etc. They do not really impact our work here

-Now lets got create a simple form.
-For this I will grab bootstraps most simple form just to get a nice look and feel.
+Now lets got create a form.
+For this I will grab bootstraps form just to get a nice look and feel.

 [Bootstraps Forms](http://getbootstrap.com/css/#forms)

 Now we add the bootstrap cdn to our `index.html`.

 ```html
 <head>
   <link
     rel="stylesheet"
     href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css"
   />
 </head>
 ```

-Out app.component.html simply looks like this:
+Out app.component.html looks like this:

 ```html
 <div class="container">
   <h1>{{title}}</h1>
   <form-component></form-component>
 </div>
 ```

 ### Introducing the Form

 We remove the checkbox and the file upload from the copied form from bootstrap just for clarity and add the form template to our form component.
-Further we want to handle a simple Name for understanding.
+Further we want to handle a Name for understanding.
 Lets modify the template to only work with a name.

 So our `form.component.html` looks like this now: